catkhanh/nhanes-pregnancy-polypharmacy/README.md

 - `RXQ_RX_L.xpt`: past-30-day prescription-medication use and number of prescription medications.
 - `RHQ_L_R.xpt`: reproductive-health data, including current self-reported pregnancy status (`RHD143`).

-`RHD143` is in the Reproductive Health file, which is available only through the NCHS Research Data Center (RDC).
-Therefore, this repository does **not** include individual-level data or the restricted-use file.
-Users with approved RDC access must obtain the data separately before running the analysis.
-Publicly available NHANES files and documentation can be found on the [NHANES 2021–2023 data page](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2021).

 ## Study population

 The primary analytic population is women who meet all of the following criteria: